Home

 The interpretive signage at Cathedral Grove contains no information about the commercial over exploitation of the Douglas fir that has led to the extermination of the giant tree.
 It is an irony not lost on the Friends of Cathedral Grove that the surviving big trees they are fighting to preserve are located in what officially is called MacMillan Park, named for one of the world's most prolific destroyers of primaeval forests.
 And while Canada commemorates David Douglas, it turns a blind eye to the continued destruction of the rare and endangered native firs which are his namesakes.

-Old forest warning.
-(Click to enlarge)
+Sign: Old forest warning (Click to enlarge)

 Another disingenuous sign in Cathedral Grove erected by BC Parks is "Sensitive to Human Visitation" (right).
 "The plants that grow here are very sensitive.
 Each foot print and every hand that touches these creations leaves a mark. . .
 This forest began its life more than 1,000 years ago.
 Only your attention and care can keep it vital, beautiful and a treasure for others to enjoy."
 If the BC Ministry of Environment truly cared about the sensitivity of the ecosystem it would take action to criminalize the clearcutting that is destroying the Cathedral Grove Watershed.
 It would not be proposing a five acre parking lot on the sensitive floodplain that requires the cutting down of big trees within the tiny park.
 The government has commissioned dozens of scientific reports on Cathedral Grove, yet scant evidence exists that these have helped to protect the endangered ecosystem.

-"Sensitve" sign.
-(Click to enlarge)
+"Sensitve to Human Visitation" (Click to enlarge)

-"Butt Rot" sign.
-(Click to enlarge)
+Sign: "Butt Rot" (Click to enlarge)

 The "Forests: Our Future" sign in Cathedral Grove (right) proclaims the importance of the old growth ecosystems.
 Yet it is no different from industry greenwash.
 Words do not cover up the ecocrimes that continue to be committed by the wood products industry in front of our eyes.
 Single acts of vandalism (below) are nothing compared to the industrial carnage that is exterminating BC's big tree heritage.